ScienceComputing/Python_Programming/Data_Structure_Algorithm/Linked_List.md

 - A linked list is a sequence of data connected through links.
-- Each element is a ndoe, containing data and pointer to the next node.
+- Each element is a node, containing data and pointer to the next node.
 The last link points to null.
 - The first node is the head, and the final node is the tail.